LIVE FREE RECOVERY

 Denial and Dual Diagnosis

-Sometimes, people are ashamed or afraid of being viewed as weak by admitting that they have a problem with substance use and/or mental illness.
+It can be scary to feel the symptoms of depression, anxiety, bipolar disorder, or PTSD.
+Some people try to ignore them and hope they will go away.
+They might also be embarrassed or scared to tell someone that they have a problem with using substances or mental illness.
 However, mental health problems and substance abuse can happen to anyone.
-Admitting that you have a problem and that you need help is the first step towards recovery.
+Admitting that you have a problem and that you need help is the first step toward recovery.

 Dual Diagnosis Treatment in New Hampshire